 Believe it or not, gilded gourds did not originate with the likes of Martha Stewart.
 Embellishments such as these are first mentioned in the Old Testament, during the construction of the temple.

-Are we looking to Jesus to establish God’s dwelling place, or are we busy trying to gild the temple of our hearts for God’s acceptance?
-Solomon failed to recognize his insufficiency and he reminds me of my two year old, proudly, ignorantly, offering me a bite of his mutilated, slobber-covered cookie.
-Am I doing the same thing— approaching God in confidence because I feel like I’ve had a good week, when I’m actually bringing Him a slobbery cookie?
+Solomon failed to recognize his insufficiency.
+He reminds me of my two year old, proudly, ignorantly, offering me a bite of his mutilated, slobber-covered cookie.
+I think we are prone to do the same thing— we approach God in confidence when we’ve had a “good week”, but we are bringing Him a slobbery cookie.

 Drawn from Immanuel’s veins